mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Contributing changes
 --------------------
-Once your have create and committed some new code or feature, submit a Pull Request.
+Once your have created and committed some new code or feature, submit a Pull Request.
-Be sure to merge with mayan-edms/master before doing a pull request so that patches apply as cleanly as possible.
+Be sure to merge with mayan-edms/development before doing a pull request so that patches apply as cleanly as possible.
 If there are no conflicts, Pull Requests can be merged directly from Github otherwise a manual command line merge has to be done and your patches might take longer to get merged.